Best Ice Cream in Chicago

 A delight for the old and young, Margie’s Candies has been a local favorite for over 90 years with homemade sundaes, shakes, and hand-dipped candies!

 This old-fashioned ice cream parlor has shelves crowded with Beatles’ memorabilia, who had Margie’s ice cream after playing at Comiskey Park!
 Al Capone and the Rolling Stones have also enjoyed their share of ice cream treats at Margie’s.
+Drop by with your whole family and order their massive sundae featuring 15 scoops of ice cream, sauces, and toppings, unless you dare finish it solo!

 Shawn Michelle’s Homemade Ice Cream